-Practising having a positive attitude and perspective
+Practicing having a positive attitude and perspective

 Control your expenses -

-first ask yourself: Do I really need this, does it add value to my life?
+first, ask yourself: Do I really need this, does it add value to my life?

 the ask yourself if you can afford it (Could you purchase *desired product* 5 times and still have a reasonable amount of money left?

-2. Treat People how you want to be treated
+2. Treat people how you want to be treated

-‘One person’s success is not achieved at the expense or exclusion of the success of others, create a win win situation’ - Stephen R. Covey, 7 Habits of Highly Effective People
+‘One person’s success is not achieved at the expense or exclusion of the success of others, create a win-win situation’ - Stephen R. Covey, 7 Habits of Highly Effective People

 This one is a very classic saying that you've probably heard a million times by now but now you are hearing it for the 1.000.001. time because it's so true.
-Humans with class treat everyone with respect and equally, no matter the race, gender, social status or age.
+Humans with class treat everyone with respect and equally, no matter the race, gender, social status, or age.

 If you remember this quote in every interaction you do, you will easily create new powerful connections and have many eye-opening experiences.

-This can also be used in slightly different scenarios for example: you have a new girlfriend and her family invited you over to feast with them.
+This can also be used in slightly different scenarios for example you have a new girlfriend and her family invited you over to feast with them.
 Now you are getting nervous and don't know how to act.

 3. Finding your Purpose in Life